kylemanna/blog.kylemanna.com/_posts/2016-11-05-gogo-inflight-wireless-with-openvpn.md

 ## Gogo Inflight Internet Show Me How You Work

-On a recent flight I was intrigued at how Gogo Inflight WiFi did access control.
-At initial glance it appears that everything is firewalled except a few ports.
-I determined this by connecting to their WiFi access point on a flight and port scanning a server I had setup.
-All ports except `80/tcp` and `3128/tcp` appear blocked.
+On a recent flight I decided to learn a bit how Gogo Inflight Internet WiFi does access control.
+By connecting to the access point you're directed to a captive portal requesting payment and it seems unable to access the Internet otherwise.
+A quick port scan of my remote server show that all ports except `80/tcp` and `3128/tcp` appear blocked.

-## Initial Investigation

-During my layover, I forwarded port `3128/tcp` to `22/tcp` on my server to see if I could connected to OpenSSH.
-That worked, now I can remotely access the server and continue development.
+During my layover, I forwarded port `3128/tcp` to `22/tcp` on my server to see if I could connect to OpenSSH.
+Surprisingly it worked, and this little hole enabled me to remotely access the server and continue exploration.

-Next step: fire up a [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) server to proxy my data on port `3128/tcp`.
-That works.
+The next was to fire up a [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) server to proxy my data on port `3128/tcp`.
+That worked as well.
 However, everyone knows that [TCP in TCP tunnels are bad](http://sites.inka.de/bigred/devel/tcp-tcp.html), and by observing ping times on my flight blow up after a single lost packet, it behaves as poorly as expected.
-No fun, no good.
+No fun, no good, but surely a start.

 ## Check If the Firewall Relays UDP Traffic

-Now to setup a better performing solution using TCP in UDP tunneling as tunnels are supposed to work.
-To do that I fired up the same [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) image on my server with a slightly different config and boom.
-Everything worked on my laptop and my cell phone.
+A better performing solution uses TCP in UDP tunneling as tunnels are supposed to work.
+To do that I fired up the same [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) image on my server with a slightly different configuration.
+Boom!
+Everything worked on my laptop and my cell phone through the OpenVPN tunnel.
 The Internet at your fingertips through an apparent firewall hole.

 But how would others do this?
 Read on my friend.

 ## How to Setup OpenVPN on Port 3128/UDP